 Proposed amendments to the Education Services for Overseas Students Act 2000

-As you’re no doubt already aware, there is currently a bill to parliament proposing amendments to the Education Services for Overseas Students Act 2000.
+As you’re no doubt already aware, a bill to parliament is proposing amendments to the Education Services for Overseas Students Act 2000.
 These amendments were referred to the Senate Education and Employment Legislation Committee for review.

 Earlier this month, RTO Works provided a submission to that Committee highlighting the aspects of the bill that concern us most, namely proposed s14D and Part 8 and Part 4.